Differentiate between rules and laws with a free game of Rule or Law Scoot!

 Is That a Rule or a Law?
-Learning About Government in First Grade!
+Free Government Activity for First Grade!

 It seems preposterous to consider teaching concepts of government to first graders, but teachers across the country do it every day.
 Sometimes without even realizing it.
 In primary grades, concepts of government are taught through lessons in good citizenship and knowing the difference between rules and laws.
 We’ve created a fun game of Scoot! to help you put together those concepts for your students.

 This game of Rule or Law?
 Scoot is designed to have your students consider different social and community situations and determine if those statements are simply rules or actual laws that must be followed.

 - Hang the cards around the room or place them on desks in number order.
 Assign each student to a starting card and provide an allotted amount of time for students to read the question.

 - Students will write “rule” or “law” for each question on their recording sheet in the matching numbered box.

 Through this activity, students will show their understanding of the difference between rules and laws, and how those rules and laws keep people safe.

 A team of dedicated, experienced educators created this resource to support your Social Studies lessons.